-Discharges to waterbodies with approved TMDL or to water quality limited water bodies, or discharges causing or contributing to impairment have additional requirements in parts 2.1 and 2.2 of the MS4 General Permit.
-The Town of Sudbury MS4 discharges to waterbodies that are considered impaired, according to MassDEP's 2014 Integrated List of Waters.
+Discharges to waterbodies with approved TMDL or to water quality limited water bodies, or discharges causing or contributing to impairment have additional requirements in Parts 2.1, 2.2, and Appendix F of the MS4 General Permit.
+The Town of Sudbury's MS4 discharges to waterbodies that are considered impaired, according to MassDEP's 2018/2020 Integrated List of Waters.
 However, none of these waterbodies have an approved TMDL.
 A list of impaired waters that are within the Town of Sudbury and their impairment causes is provided in Table 1-1 on the following page.
-A map showing MassDEP's 2014 Integrated Waters for the Town of Sudbury is provided in Appendix C of this SWMP.
+A map showing MassDEP's 2018/2020 Integrated Waters located in the Town of Sudbury is provided in Appendix C of this SWMP.

 There are other waterbodies within Sudbury that are impaired, but do not have an approved TMDL.
-For the areas within the Town that directly discharge to impaired waterbody segments without an approved TMDL, there are additional control measures or BMPs that have been established, as required by parts 2.1 and 2.2 of the MS4 General Permit.
-Among the impairment causes are bacteria/pathogens, sediments (TSS or turbidity) and phosphorus, and therefore, some of the requirements of Appendix H in the General Permit apply.
-A description of the BMPs and measurable goal(s) associated with these requirements have been integrated into Section 1.1 of this SWMP.
-The following is a summary of the additional permit requirements, per Appendix H of the General Permit:
+For the areas within the Town that directly discharge to impaired waterbody segments without an approved TMDL, there are additional BMPs that have been established in Parts 2.1, 2.2, and Appendix H of the MS4 General Permit.
+Among the impairment causes are bacteria/pathogens, sediments (TSS or turbidity) and phosphorus.
+A description of the Permit requirements and BMPs related to impaired waters, and measurable goal(s) for each BMP have been integrated into Section 1.1 of this Plan and are summarized below: